cpcobb/cpcobb.deathgrindfreak.io/royale.md

 <br/>
 **Minimum Requirements:** <br/>
 We need MAX participation during Clan Chest Sessions.
 A minimum of 20 Towers is suggested per session. <br/>
-There is no minimum donation number, and greed is not tolerated.
-You must be willing to donate, and donate often.  <br/>
+The minimum donation number is 100+ per cycle.
+You must be willing to donate, and donate often.
+Greed is not tolerated. <br/>